Nevvman18/rs41-nfw/README.md

 Builds a ready-to-flash `.bin` without any local toolchain (no Arduino IDE, no STM32 core, no libraries).

 * **Firmware source** - fetch the latest firmware straight from this GitHub repository.
 The page remembers which source and version is currently loaded.
 * **Board selection** - pick `RSM4x4 / RSM4x5` (STM32L412) or `RSM4x2 / RSM4x1` (STM32F100).
-A side-by-side comparison table lists every hardware and feature difference (flash/RAM, GPS module, which radio modes fit, build optimisation), so you know what your board supports before you build - I really recommend only to use the new RS41 revisions if possible.
+A side-by-side comparison table lists every hardware and feature difference (GPS module, radio modes, algorithms), so you know what your board supports before you build - I really recommend only to use the new RS41 revisions if possible.
 * **Guided configuration** - every firmware option from `CONFIG.h` is exposed as a form with tons of manuals and guides.
 Irrelevant options hide themselves based on the board and your other choices.
 * **Online compile** - one click compiles your configuration on the server with live build log output.
-When it finishes, you download the compiled `.bin` (and optionally a a plain-text `config.txt`, as a backup of configured options).
+When it finishes, you flash it in the browser or download the compiled `.bin`, and can **Save settings** (a small text file of the exact configuration) to reload later.
+* **Settings file (local only)** - save the whole configuration to a small text file and load it back later, all in the browser.
+The file is generated and parsed on your machine and never uploaded, so a configuration you share stays yours.
+Handy for keeping a per-sonde profile or reusing a known-good setup.
-* **Flashing help** - after a successful build the page shows exactly what to do next: flash the `.bin` with [OpenOCD](#firmware-flashing) (cross-platform terminal commands matched to your selected MCU) or [STM32CubeProgrammer](#firmware-flashing) (Windows/Linux GUI), with a link to my [flashing guide](./fw/FLASHING.md).
+* **Flashing** - after a successful build the page shows exactly what to do next: **flash from your browser** (Chromium WebUSB) with your ST-Link, flash the `.bin` with [OpenOCD](#firmware-flashing) (cross-platform terminal commands auto-matched to your MCU), or with [STM32CubeProgrammer](#firmware-flashing) (Windows/Linux GUI)

 ### Tab 2 - Ground Station
 Connects directly to the sonde over USB (to the sonde's XDATA UART pins) and turns the pre-flight routine into a clear checklist.
 It uses the browser **Web Serial API**, so it runs in a Chromium-based browser (Chrome / Edge) with no driver or app to install. <br>
 If you don't know how to connect the sonde to your computer via serial adapter, check the [serial connection guide](./fw/FLASHING.md#connecting-the-serial-interface-to-the-sonde).

-* **Live telemetry** - decodes the compact serial frames the firmware emits: operation stage, all temperatures, humidity, pressure and its source, diagnostics and debug, battery voltage, radio status and more.
+* **Live telemetry** - decodes the compact serial frames the firmware emits: operation stage, all temperatures, humidity, pressure, diagnostics and debug, battery voltage, radio status and more.
 * **Pre-flight ground check** - a multi-phase guided procedure that walks you through start-up, calibration, sensor and GPS verification, up to the *ready for flight* stage, watching the live stage/LED state as it goes.
 * **Sensors and charts** - inline charts for the sensor and heater values, a pressure readout, and a GPS with stats and live position pin.
 * **Calibration helper** - surfaces the calibration values the firmware computes (temperature offset, zero-humidity capacitance, humidity range delta) so you can copy them straight back into the Firmware Builder for your next, fully-calibrated build. **Note:** for the **Vaisala factory mode** it downloads the boom's original factory PTU calibration from SondeHub by serial and compiles it into the firmware - no more troublesome calibration steps required, and a near-factory readout accuracy!

-> **A note on how it was built:** the Sounding Software (the web tool) was developed with the help of LLM tooling.
-The author assures that it has been through extensive testing and checking, that it provides stable, problem-free operation, and that it was carefully refined and hardened (input sanitisation, build sandboxing, abuse limits) before going live.
-You can be assured that all parts are working stabily.

 ## Installation guide
-A thorough, detailed project guide is available at the links below.<br>
 **The simplest path is the [NFW Sounding Software](#rs41-nfw-sounding-software) ([nfw.flada.ovh](https://nfw.flada.ovh)): configure and compile in the browser, then flash.** No more hard compilation guides.
 However, if you prefer to do everything by hand, read the documentation in the following header order:

 ## Firmware flashing
 See: [fw/FLASHING.md](./fw/FLASHING.md) <br>
-Covers OpenOCD (cross-platform terminal, the recommended route) and STM32CubeProgrammer (Windows/Linux, GUI and CLI).
+Covers OpenOCD (cross-platform terminal, the recommended route), STM32CubeProgrammer (Windows/Linux, GUI and CLI), and flashing from the browser over WebUSB with an ST-Link.

 ## Firmware compilation